vishawamdatta/Regression_Analysis/README.md

 relative performance of the three models is also done and analysed.

-Every important inference and insights are mentioned in the detailed results and inferences document provided along with the source code.
+Every important inference and insights are mentioned in the detailed results and inferences document provided along with the source code(which fits the data into the required model and obtains the required plots for the parameter importance estimation and analysis).